We welcome you and your family to our community pre-school.

 Each program runs a show and tell session, where special items may be shared with their friends.
 These items are placed safely away, and children are not encouraged to play with them during the session.

-We ask that children DO NOT bring their toys from home at any other time.
+We ask that children DO NOT bring their toys or special items from home at any other time.
 Broken or lost toys can be quite distressful for children whilst at kinder.

 We are a sun smart Preschool, and parents are asked to apply sunscreen to their children prior to arriving between the months of 1st Sept to 30th April.
 Sunscreen is available in the foyer if you forget to do so.